synapticloop/panl/README.md

 #                                  ---------                                  #
 #                                                                             #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

+                         "Parting is such sweet sorrow"

+                                                               Romeo And Juliet
+                                                                         Act 2,
+                                                                       Scene 2,
+                                                                       176–185
 ```